NC DMVA Grant Program for County Veterans Offices

 Determination of Grant Amount

 If the funds are insufficient to fund the maximum amount allowable for each grant, the grant to each approved CVO is a pro rata share of the funds per fiscal year appropriated, up to the amount requested by the CVO.
 If the funds exceed the total amount of approved applications per grant cycle, each approved CVO will receive the maximum amount for a grant ($20,000), unless the CVO requests a lesser amount.
-Note: An approved CVO is verified eligible and under a grant contract..
+Note: An approved CVO is verified eligible and under a grant contract.

 How to Apply

-SVC_DMVA_FSD.grants@milvets.nc.gov by March 24, 2025.
+SVC_DMVA_FSD.grants@milvets.nc.gov by October 24, 2025.

 Post Award